What do you think is the best way to save money?

 Owning a car and driving to work every day can get pretty pricey – so, why not consider switching to a different mode of transportation?

-Whether it’s a bike or the bus, there are plenty of other less costly ways to get to work each week.
-Walking is also a great option.
+Whether it’s a bike or the bus, there are plenty of ways to reduce your transportation cost.

 If you do feel like you can’t do without a car, then consider carpooling or sharing your car with a family member.